sdex/AndroidIDeditorV2/README.md

-# Device ID Changer for Android
+# Device ID Changer for Android [ROOT]

 **The Android application to change Android device ID values using root permission.**

 **The app supports all Android versions from 8 to 14**

 ## Features
-- List all applications with their personal Device ID
+- List all applications with their Device ID
 - Change the ID for a particular application
 - Built-in random ID generator
 - Validate the ID to prevent a potential system corruption